Letters from Lodi

 Lodi's Robin Burcell, award-winning author, during her police days

 "The first time that his agent contacted me about collaborating on books, I had just finished The Last Good Place (November 2015), the fourth book in the series of novels that were originally written by Carolyn Weston, which served as the original base for the old television show The Streets of San Francisco.
 I started to panic a little because I knew all about Clive's books.
 The characters in my own books knew about police work because that was my life.
 But I didn't know anything about underwater diving, classic cars, historic ships, or the techno-thriller stuff they do in all the Cussler series.
-But Clive always worked very closely with his co-writers, and I had a lot of fun learning everything I needed to know about the things Sam and Remi did, even if they are such badasses — world-class mountain climbers, crack shooters, experts in hand to hand combat...
+But Clive always worked very closely with his co-writers, and I had a lot of fun learning everything I needed to know about the things Sam and Remi did, even if they were such badasses — world-class mountain climbers, crack shooters, experts in hand to hand combat...

 "One thing about Clive, he was also famous for his wine cellar.
 Like his characters, he is definitely a connoisseur of the highest order.
 It was funny, at least to me, the first time he took me out to a restaurant in Arizona, and I heard him say 'I'll take a bottle of Opus One the same way we order bacon and eggs.
 The wine was wonderful, of course, and I almost wanted to hand our waiter a cell phone to take a photo so everyone would believe that I was having dinner with Clive Cussler with a bottle of Opus One.